URL vs URI Difference with Examples

 The main difference between URL and URI is that URL is an address, while a URI is an identifier.
 A URL locates a resource, while a URI uniquely identifies a resource.

-Unlike URLs, URIs are used to denote resources without any intention that they be accessed.
+Unlike URLs, URIs are used to denote resources without any intention that they are accessed.

 Locates a resource

 Mainly used to locate resources on the internet.

 Used to identifying people, places, things, or ideas.

 URL is a subset of URI.
 All URLs are URI, but not all URI are URL.

 URL schemes are the key differentiator between URL and URI because schemes describe how to locate a resource.
 There can be many ways we can access the same resource.